SJ6github/HOPE-NGO-Website/README.md

 This is a responsive NGO website built using **HTML**, **CSS**, and **JavaScript**, showcasing a clean and functional interface for login, registration, dashboard, and gallery features.

-**Note**: This version is GitHub-safe — Firebase API keys have been removed for security reasons.

 ---

 [View Live Site on Vercel](https://ngo-website.vercel.app)